reductstore/website/blog/2024-03-15-ROS-integration/index.md

 In this callback function, each received frame is stored in the designated bucket in ReductStore using Python's built-in `asyncio` module, more on this later.

-### Initialize a New ReductStore Bucket
+### Initialize a new ReductStore bucket
 This process involves setting up configuration parameters such as the bucket name and its storage quota settings.

-In our example, we create a bucket named "ros-bucket" with a FIFO quota type, which is suitable for making sure that the disk doesn't run out of space.
+In our example, we create a bucket named `ros-bucket` with a FIFO quota type, which is suitable for making sure that the disk doesn't run out of space.

 The `exist_ok` parameter ensures that if the bucket already exists, it won't raise an exception but rather reuse the existing one.

-Here's how you can define this initialization within our Python class:
+Here's how we can define this initialization within our Python class:

 ```python
 from reduct_py import BucketSettings, QuotaType